mrworf/iceshelf/README.md

 9. Parity file(s) are created to allow the archive to be restored should bitrot happen
 10. Filelist with checksums is created
 11. All extra files (filelist, parity, etc) files are signed
-12. Resulting files are uploaded to the cloud (may take a while with AWS Glacier, skipped if no cloud config))
+12. Resulting files are uploaded using the configured providers (remote uploads may take a while)
 13. Backup is copied to safe keeping (if done directory is specified)
 14. Prep directory is emptied
 15. New backup is added to local database